vowstar/k210-linux-nommu/linux-kernel/Documentation/i2c/smbus-protocol.rst

 * I2C bus drivers trigger SMBus Host Notify by a call to i2c_handle_smbus_host_notify().
-* I2C drivers for devices which can trigger SMBus Host Notify will have client->irq assigned to a Host Notify IRQ if noone else specified an other.
+* I2C drivers for devices which can trigger SMBus Host Notify will have client->irq assigned to a Host Notify IRQ if no one else specified another.

 There is currently no way to retrieve the data parameter from the client.